-The functional currency of the following subsidiaries: Therma Mariveles L.P. and subsidiaries, Therma Dinginin L.P. and subsidiaries and LHC; and the following associates: Western Mindanao Power Corporation (WMPC), Southern Philippines Power Corporation (SPPC) and STEAG State Power, Inc. (STEAG) is the United States (US) Dollar.
-As at the balance sheet date, the assets and liabilities of these entities are translated into the presentation currency of the Group (the Philippine peso) at the rate of exchange ruling at the balance sheet date and their statement of income are translated at the weighted average exchange rates for the year.
+The functional currency of Therma Mariveles Group, Therma Dinginin Group, LHC, subsidiaries, and STEAG State Power, Inc. (STEAG), associate, is the United States (US) Dollar.
+As at the balance sheet date, the assets and liabilities of these entities are translated into the presentation currency of the Group (the Philippine peso) at the rate of exchange ruling at the balance sheet date and their statement of income and statement of comprehensive income are translated at the weighted average exchange rates for the year.
 The exchange differences arising on the translation are taken directly to other comprehensive income.
-Upon disposal of the associate, the deferred cumulative amount recognized in other comprehensive income relating to that particular entity is recognized in the consolidated statement of income.
+Upon disposal of the subsidiary and associate, the deferred cumulative amount recognized in other comprehensive income relating to that particular entity is recognized in the consolidated statement of income.